March 3, 2012

 Here is what a corporation is then able to do.
 Every time a product is sold, it owes its foreign shell company a licensing fee, which appears as an expense on the corporation’s income statement and thereby reduces its taxable income.
 In other words, this is essentially a means to avoid the payment of tax.
 The shell company, on the other hand, is located in a tax haven, and though it receives revenue, it incurs no tax liability.
 It can use a portion of the fees it receives to make interest and principal payments on the intercompany loan.
 Over time, however, the shell company records substantial excess cash balances that in a real sense represents the parent company's deferred tax obligation.

 If the corporation wishes to repatriate the balances, it can do so through a dividend payment, but that would be a taxable event.
 However, teams of tax accountants and lawyers work to come up with other ingenious ways to move cash around, including intercompany lending from the shell company to the parent.
 I mention this for several reasons.
-First, the repatriation of corporate cash is an issue that arises only because global companies have found creative ways to AVOID their tax obligations.
+First, the repatriation of corporate cash is an issue that arises primarily because global companies have found creative ways to AVOID their tax obligations.
 Second, allowing the repatriation to occur in a tax-advantaged manner, as Romney suggests, only gives corporations more reason to continue with the practice.
-Third, corporations can find creative ways to return cash to their home operations, but they won’t do so until domestic demand increases and requires expansion.
+Third, corporations can find creative ways to return cash to their home operations, but they won't do so until domestic demand increases and requires expansion.
 The tax-free repatriation of cash is another example of how conservatives are only interested in supporting corporate and other well-heeled interests and should be flatly rejected.

 Finally, Romney and other conservatives say repatriated dollars will be invested in such a way that it will result in job creation here.
 If that's the case, why haven't corporations used the over $2 trillion contained in domestic corporate bank accounts to grow manufacturing?
 US corporations are generating tremendous profits due to efficiencies gained through massive layoffs.
-They're sitting on those profits and will do so until Americans begin to consume again.
+They're sitting on those profits and will continue to do so until Americans begin to consume again.
 The key to overcoming our economic malaise is not to allow corporations to withhold contributions into the community pot that benefits us all, but to put more cash in the pockets of the middleclass.
 It's time corporations pay their fair share.

 January 26, 2012